infiniflow/ragflow/docs/references/faq.md

 ### Do you support multiple rounds of dialogues, i.e., referencing previous dialogues as context for the current dialogue?

 This feature and the related APIs are still in development.
 Contributions are welcome.

 ---

-## Performance

----

-### Why does it take longer for RAGFlow to parse a document than LangChain?

-We put painstaking effort into document pre-processing tasks like layout analysis, table structure recognition, and OCR (Optical Character Recognition) using our vision models.
-This contributes to the additional time required.

----

-### Why does RAGFlow require more resources than other projects?

-RAGFlow has a number of built-in models for document structure parsing, which account for the additional computational resources.

----